-- -info display information messages. - -quiet do not display information messages or progress status. - -debug display debugging messages. - -force force overwrite of output files.
-Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading) - -failonwarn terminate program if a warning is produced - -help display this information page and exit. - -version display version information and exit.
+- -info display information messages. - -quiet do not display information messages or progress status.
+Alternatively, this can be achieved by setting the MRTRIX QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files.
+Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -help display this information page and exit. - -version display version information and exit.